Joel-Haeberli/it-security-docs/docs/themes/Data Link Layer.md

 ### Attacks

 - Content-Addressable Memory (CAM) table overflow
-	- CAM table contains MAC <-> Port Mapping and VLAN parameters
+	- CAM table contains MAC $\leftrightarrow$ Port Mapping and VLAN parameters
 	- Attacker floods the switch with invalid-source MAC addresses
-	- When the CAM table is full the switch starts behaving like a hub -> incoming packets are sent to all parts
+	- When the CAM table is full the switch starts behaving like a hub $\rightarrow$ incoming packets are sent to all parts
 - VLAN hopping
 	- Attacker in VLAN 1 sending packets to VLAN 2
 	- Tagging packets with different VLAN ID or behave like a switch and negotiate trunking